Skip to Content

 • Do they take emergencies?

-• If they don’t, do they have a recommendation for what to do in case of an emergency?
+• If they don’t, do they have a recommendation for what to do in an emergency?

 • Is there an emergency hospital nearby that he refers to?